The Center for Immunity and Immunotherapies Viral Core produces LV and AAV vectors and will soon be producing foamy virus vectors.

-The Viral Core in the Center for Immunology and Immunotherapies assists with the construction and production of lentiviral vectors and other viral vectors (vehicles for delivering genes into cells).
-Viral vectors are essential tools for center and NGEC researchers working to advance the field of gene therapy.
+The Viral Core in the Center for Immunity and Immunotherapies assists with the construction and production of viral vectors that can be used as vehicles for delivering genes or templates into cells for targeted integration or repair.
+Viral vectors are essential tools for the center and NGEC researchers working to advance the field of gene therapy and repair.

-The core, managed by Byoung Ryu, currently produces several types of viral vectors:
+The core, managed by Iram Khan, currently produces the following types of viral vectors:

 - Lentivirus (LV) vectors.
-The emerging technology of using lentivirus (a subclass of retrovirus) vectors in gene therapy holds great promise because of an LV vector's ability to integrate its genome into nondividing cells.
+A subclass of retrovirus vectors, LV vectors hold great promise in gene therapy because of their ability to integrate their genome into non-dividing cells.
 In addition, LV vectors are considered safer than retroviral vectors with regard to integration profiles.
-LV vectors are playing an important role in the areas of immunobiology and neurobiology.

 The Viral Core facility is located at 1900 Ninth Avenue in Seattle.